 Overall, is Bitcoin or Gold the better Investment?

 Although the argument for Bitcoin as a currency is extremely compelling, I don’t recommend it as an investment choice.
-If you are set on cryptocurrency investment, invest in something that is set to gain market share.
-Also, don’t just buy it because it is gong up, but because you believe it is the future of money.
+If you are dead set on Bitcoin, don’t just buy it because it is gong up, but because you believe it is the future of money.

 Note: Gold does still provide a decent hedge against the dollar and is a sound investment.
 Of course, in a future post, I will show you something even more powerful.
 Subscribe to my newsletter below so you don’t miss it!